ghorbani-mohammad/IELTS-Speaking-Preparation/003-picnic.md

 ---
 #### 2. How often do you go on a picnic now?
 Never, to be **totally honest**.
 I don't think I've been on a picnic **in my adult life**.
-Maybe I will when I'm a bit older or have children, but I'm mich more interested in eating at restaurants because they serve **a wider selection of meals**, it's nice and warm in the winter and you don't have to do any of the **washing up** afterwards!
+Maybe I will when I'm a bit older or have children, but I'm much more interested in eating at restaurants because they serve **a wider selection of meals**, it's nice and warm in the winter and you don't have to do any of the **washing up** afterwards!

 ---
 #### 3. Where do you go on a picnic?